Burger Brewing Company: Post-war growth

-After World War II, the advent of television along with use of radio in marketing presented challenges for Burger.
+After World War II, the advent of television along with the use of radio in marketing presented challenges for Burger.
 The company now faced competition outside of the Cincinnati region from brands such as Schlitz, Pabst, and Anheuser-Busch.
-The brewery undertook a number of upgrades and expansion upon the facility to keep pace with others, doubling its capacity to one million barrels.
+The brewery undertook a number of upgrades and expansions upon the facility to keep pace with others, doubling its capacity to one million barrels.
 The company also added a new 300,000 squarest bottling and shipping building nearby.
 This expansion was met with success as output by 1951 was 710,000 barrels sold, good enough for second largest in Cincinnati.
 Burger also was unique, in that the company brewed Munich's own Löwenbräu under contract after WWII.

-It was also during this time, that Burger became the sponsor of the Cincinnati Reds radio broadcasts.
-This would last from 1942, when broadcaster Waite Hoyt was hired, until 1965.
+During this time Burger became the sponsor of the Cincinnati Reds radio broadcasts.
+This lasted from 1942, when broadcaster and former major league pitcher Waite Hoyt was hired, until 1965.
 Many Reds fans became familiar with Hoyt exclaiming during a home run at Crosley Field that the ball was, "Headed for Burgerville!"
 Despite dealing with a lifelong battle with alcoholism, Hoyt was the most valuable part of Burger's marketing success.
 Broadcast on over 27 networks across Burger's core market, the "Burger Beer Network" as Hoyt referred to it, helped Burger keep its market position for years.

 After enough time had past, the company began to return aspects of its German past to its products.
 The slogan, "Vas you ever in Zinzinnnati?" returned in the 1950s as the company began to stress Cincinnati's brewing heritage compared to Milwaukee and St. Louis.
 The old style bavarian character also returned to the Burger Brau brand.

 In 1956, Burger purchased the Burkhart Brewing Company in Akron for $2 million.
 This expansion allowed Burger to grow its capacity and compete better in the Cleveland and Detroit markets.
 It also distinguished Burger as the only Cincinnati brewery to expand outside of the region.
 However, by 1964 it was no longer financially effective to maintain this additional brewery, and Burger closed the facility.